 Public Rec Adapt Belt Bag

-Further, I like the shiny silver buckle that gives it a bit of pizzazz.
-I actually use this belt bag as my day-to-day bag for when I leave the house and all I need are my phone, wallet and keys, plus some accessories, in a simple bag that I can throw into another larger tote or purse.
+What I like about this belt bag is that it’s sleek and has lots of pockets.
+It’s also expandable.
+I like the shiny silver buckle that gives it a bit of pizzazz.
+I use this belt bag as my day-to-day bag for when I leave the house and all I need are my phone, wallet and keys, in a simple bag that I can throw into another larger tote or purse.

+In its fanny pack form, the Public Rec belt bag was a great thing to bring as a waist pack on my and Dan’s trip to the Berkshires.
 I liked that I could easily and quickly convert it from a waist bag to a cross-body belt bag, whether we were hiking, shopping, walking or getting out of the car quickly at a rest stop during our road trip.

 Public rec adapt belt bag product photo.